 The window between a supply shock and meaningful demand response is exactly where prices can overshoot to extreme levels.
 If supply is removed faster than demand adjusts, the price has to rise until demand is forcibly rationed.
 At extreme enough supply removal rates, that rationing price can be very high.

-- Additional infrastructure damage in Saudi Arabia beyond what has already occurred
+- Additional, unrepairable infrastructure damage in Saudi Arabia beyond the recoverable hits of 2026

-- SPR releases failing to contain the price move
+- SPR and coordinated IEA releases failing to contain the price move

 This article is for informational purposes only and does not constitute financial or investment advice.
 Oil market conditions can change rapidly.
 Consult a qualified financial professional before making investment decisions.